Quantum Error Correction for Beginners: Quantum error correction with stabiliser codes

 Consider the circuit shown in Fig.~\ref{fig:opmeas}.

-For some arbitrary input state, $\ket{\psi}_I$, an ancilla which is initialized in the $\ket{0}$ state is used as a control qubit for a Hermitian operation ($U^{\dagger} = U$) on $\ket{\psi}_I$.
+For an arbitrary input state, $\ket{\psi}_I$, an ancilla which is initialized in the $\ket{0}$ state is used as a control qubit for a unitary and Hermitian operation ($U^{\dagger} = U$, $U^2 = I$) on $\ket{\psi}_I$.
 After the second Hadamard gate is performed, the state of the system is,

 The ancilla qubit is then measured in the computational basis.
-If the result is $\ket{0}$, the input state is projected to (neglecting normalization),
+If the result is $\ket{0}$, the input state is projected to (neglecting normalisation),